Brand identity Β· Beauty, Dubai

 One idea, done properly

 A beauty brand can get away with a plain wordmark, but a memorable one earns free recognition.
-The mirrored YAH is a single strong idea, executed cleanly, that people clock and remember after one look.
+The mirrored YAH is a single strong idea, executed cleanly, that reads after one look.

 Let the faces bring the colour